sophotechlabs/kube-lint-mcp/README.md

 Make sure your kubeconfig is accessible inside the container.
 The `$HOME:$HOME:ro` mount maps your home directory read-only.
 If your kubeconfig references files outside `$HOME` (e.g. `/etc/kubernetes/`), mount those paths too.

-If your kubeconfig uses **auth plugins** (GKE, EKS, AKS), the plugin binaries aren't in the Docker image.
+If your kubeconfig uses **auth plugins** (GKE, EKS), the plugin binaries aren't in the Docker image.
 Either:
 - Use the pip install method instead
 - Or generate a static token/certificate kubeconfig for the Docker image